SoftCircuits/CsvParser/ReadMe.md

 **Name:** Specifies a column name, allowing the column name to be different from the class property name.

-**Index:** Specifies the column position for this member.
-Note that if not all indexes assigned are sequential and starting from 0, the actual index numbers can vary from the ones specified.
+**Index:** Specifies a property's 0-based column position.
+Note that if all indexes assigned are not sequential and start from 0, this value is interpreted as the column order and the actual index will be different than the value assigned.

 **Exclude:** Specifies that the class property should be excluded, and not written to or read from any column.